bahrus/be-imbued/README.md

 -i can be a space delimited list of attributes to ignore during the query match / insert during the merge.

 The "be-imbued-vigilantly" means to add a mutation observer to the element with id "love" and watch for any new elements that get added that match the child "selector".
+[TODO]

 Since "be-imbued" is a rather lengthy attribute to use as a "stem", a shorter name can be used in less formal environments, where conflicts between different libraries are easy to avoid.
 Tis package contains a reference that can be used for brevity:  🥰.